Parthgaba/job-portal-api/README.md

 }
 ```

-- '/api/user/applyjob'-> recruiter can post a job.
+- '/api/user/applyjob'-> user can apply for a job.
 ```json
 {
 {